romegasoftware/MultitenancyNovaTool/README.md

 }
 ```

-On each nova resource that is tenantable a `BelongsTo`-Field is required in order to see the relation to our `Tenant`-Model:
+On each nova resource that is tenantable, a `BelongsTo` field is required in order to see the relation to our `Tenant` model:

 ```php
 use Laravel\Nova\Fields\BelongsTo;